 How to get a settlement agreement after experiencing age discrimination at work

 If you want to take action you may be able to get compensation from your employer for financial loss and injury to feelings.
 It can be tricky to prove the acts and also the effects of age discrimination but we try to provide as much free information on our website as possible to help you do so.
-Find out more about negotiating with your employer, settlement agreements, and tribunal claims in our wide range of articles and particularly in:
+Find out more about negotiating with your employer in these circumstances, and also about employment tribunals, in the wide range of articles in our website and particularly in: